googlefonts/lexend/README.md

 Lexend is a variable typeface designed by Bonnie Shaver-Troup and Thomas Jockin in 2018.
 Applying the Shaver-Troup Individually Optimal Text Formation Factors, studies have found readers instantaneously improve their reading fluency.

-Lexend was expanded to Arabic in January 2020.
+Lexend was expanded to Arabic in July 2021.
 The Shaver-Troup Formulation was applied to Arabic with advisement from Arabic Typeface Designer, Nadine Chahine.
 See <https://github.com/ThomasJockin/readexpro>.

 Lexend was turned into a variable font with weight axis (Thin to Black) by Font Bureau in March 2021.